Kr-Gagandeo1025/Kr-Gagandeo1025/README.md

 - 👋 Hi, I’m @Kr-Gagandeo1025
 - 👀 I’m interested in python , Web Development
 .
-Getting Familiar with skills such as React.js , Next.js ,
+Getting Familiar with skill stack such as React.js , Next.js ,
-     Express.js , MongoDB , Mongoose , not to forget the basics i know Python , C , C++ , Javascript
+     Express.js , MongoDB , Mongoose , Strapi , Firebase and not to forget the basics i know Python , C , C++ , Javascript,Java
 - 🌱 I’m currently learnings React.js FullStack
 - 📫 How to reach me mail me on kumargagandeo9@gmail.com